AhmadFaraz-crypto/resume-studio/README.md

    - Choose "Start in test mode" (for development)
    - Select your preferred location

+4. **Add Authorized Domains** (for deployment):
+   - Go to Authentication > Settings
+   - Under "Authorized domains", add your deployment domain (e.g., `your-site.netlify.app`)
+   - This allows Firebase authentication to work on your deployed site

 > 💡 **Tip**: For detailed Firebase setup instructions, check out [FIREBASE_SETUP.md](./FIREBASE_SETUP.md)

 ### 4. Start the Development Server